-- (a) For delaying the start of a half: Loss of 15 yards from the spot of the kickoff as determined by 6-1-2-a. - (b) For failure to appear on the field at least 10 minutes prior to the scheduled kickoff: Loss of the coin-toss option for both halves and overtime, and loss of 15 yards from the spot of the kickoff.
+- (a) For delaying the start of a half: Loss of 15 yards from the spot of the kickoff as determined by 6-1-2-a. - (b) For failure to appear on the field at least 10 minutes prior to the scheduled kickoff of the first half: Loss of the coin-toss option for both halves and overtime, and loss of 15 yards from the spot of the kickoff.